 What To Do If You Can’t Afford Any Student Loan Payments

-If you’re leaving school because, for example, you are undergoing cancer treatment or facing a financial emergency in your family, you can request a deferment or forbearance on your federal student loans to give yourself time to address the situation.
+However if you’re leaving school because of a temporary financial hardship—for example, you are undergoing cancer treatment or lost your job—you can also request a deferment or forbearance on your federal student loans to give yourself time to address the situation.

 Although deferment or forbearance can give you short-term financial relief, these plans will increase the amount of interest you’ll pay on the loans overall, and can extend the length of the loans.